futureapplikations-pixel/clean_architecture_todo_app/ai-workspace/app-goal.md

     - Designed AchievementCard widgets with progress bars, rarity indicators, and celebration animations.
     - Added advanced animations including hover effects, tap feedback, and achievement unlock celebrations.
     - Updated dependencies (google_fonts, http) and integrated corporate design theme throughout the application.
+16. **Website Feature Implementation**
+    - 2025-10-14 23:30 CEST: Began implementation of features from the `00_human-workspace/website`.
+    - This includes a full implementation of the Achievements, Messages, and Settings features, as well as a UI/UX polish to match the website's design.